-Loss given default is the loss the Group incurs as the result of a default or the expected loss the Group would incur as a result of a default.
-Loss given default is expressed as the percentage loss of the Group's exposure at the time the counterparty is declared in default.
+LGD is the loss the Group incurs as the result of a default or the expected loss the Group would incur as a result of a default.
+LGD is expressed as the percentage loss of the Group's exposure at the time the counterparty is declared in default.
 LGD typically varies by country and transactional features, such as type of leased vehicle.

-Loss given default expectations are composed by using historical default data (gathered by the Group's subsidiaries in a global default database).
+LGD expectations are composed by using historical default data (gathered by the Group's subsidiaries in a global default database).
 These expectations are calculated separately for each collateral type (cars and vans, trucks and equipment) and for each country in which the Group is active.

-The table on the next page sets forth the average exposure weighted loss given default estimate for AIRB counterparties at the end of 2014 and 2013.
+The table on the next page sets forth the average exposure weighted LGD estimate for AIRB counterparties at the end of 2015 and 2014.
 These figures include clients classified as retail, government, and banks for which there are no approved internal risk models.
-Therefore, in the table on the next page only an effective loss given default is disclosed for the AIRB portfolio.
+Therefore, in the table below only an effective LGD is disclosed for the AIRB portfolio.
 Most clients (as part of the standardised approach) are rated by external rating agencies and are benchmarked against those.